caiks/TBOT02/README.md

 Given the current *slice*, the active *underlying history* enables us to look forward from each of the past *events* of the *slice* to see the succeeding *events*.
 We can therefore determine the consequences of different actions.
 For example, given some definition of a goal, we can calculate a goodness for each *value* of the action *variable*.
 We do this by selecting the subset of the *events* of the *slice* having that action *value* and then for each *event* discounting by the time taken to the attainment of the goal.
 The sum forms the goodness for that action *value*.
 In this way we can choose the present motor action that is expected to be the quickest to obtain the goal, based on the *model's classification* of past experiences.

 Instead of determining the number of *events* to reach a goal *event*, and then choosing an action accordingly, we can count the number of *slice* transitions to reach a goal *slice*.
 A *slice* transition occurs whenever the *slice* of the current *event* is different from the *slice* of the previous *event*.
 We count the number of *slice* transitions to goal *slice* for each of the *slices* neighbouring the current *slice*.
-Then we choose the action most likely to take us to the neighbour *slice* which has the fewest *slice* transistions to goal.
+Then we choose the action most likely to take us to the neighbour *slice* which has the fewest *slice* transitions to goal.
 That is, using the *slice* topology we can determine which of our neighbours is nearest to our goal.
 In this way, obtaining a global goal requires only a series of local decisions.
 The advantage of this method is that the goal *slice* can be many *slice* transitions away, but a continuous sequence of *events* is not required, only a continuous sequence of *slice* transitions.

 Now let us consider what the *induce slice* threshold should be.
 We *induced* a *fud* on a *history* of increasingly large *sizes* taken from the beginning of the random region *substrate* formed by `data009`, and calculated the *implied diagonal valency percent* and the *likelihood* of each,
 ```